carolinefrasca/streamlit-hackathon/README.md

 # Running your own Streamlit hackathon

-So you want to host a Streamlit hackathon ... you're in the right place!
 This repository provides all the resources needed to organize your own Streamlit-focused hackathon or to include Streamlit in a hackathon you're already planning.

-Let's dive into an overview of the resources.
+Let's dive into the resources.

 ## Introductory slide decks
 You'll find several options for slide decks that provide an introduction to Streamlit.
 Feel free to present these to your hackathon attendees at the beginning of your hackathon to familiarize them with Streamlit.
 If you'd prefer to have the Streamlit team do the talking, there are also video options.